Preshupj/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction

-AMC Entertainment Holdings Stock Price prediction using Facebook Prophet
+We are predicting the stock price of AMC Entertainment Holdings using Facebook Prophet.
+Data File is extracted from yahoo finance.